 The following basic mathematical structures (possible interpretations) should be known, but perhaps not so precisely.
-A structure (e.g. 'the rationals') is a set with several kinds of basic terms: specified constants, operations, and relations.
-The ordered field of rational numbers $\langle \mathbb{Q}, +, \times, -, ^{-1}, 0, 1, =, < \rangle$ consists of the fractions with the specified constants, operations, and relations listed.
-The word field indicates that both addition and multiplication are groups (satisfy associativity, commutativity with identities 0, 1 and inverses) and that multiplication distributes over addition.
+A structure for the vocabulary of ordered fields (e.g. 'the rationals') is a set with a list of interpretations of basic terms.
+The ordered field of rational numbers $\langle \mathbb{Q}, +, \times, -, ^{-1}, 0, 1, =, < \rangle$ consists of the set of fractions with the specified constants, operations, and relations listed.
+The word field indicates that both addition and multiplication are groups (satisfy associativity, commutativity with identities 0, 1 and inverses (unary functions $-, ^{-1}$ ) and that multiplication distributes over addition.
 'Ordered' prescribes a linear order relation.
-The real numbers satisfy the same properties but also satisfy the least upper bound principle.
+Here is a particular interpretation of the vocabulary of fields (addition, multiplication, additive and multiplicative inverse and identities 0, 1, equal, less than) on a particular set, the rational numbers $\mathbb{Q}$ . just using the usual meanings of the symbols.
+Since all the field axioms are satisfied, this interpretation is a model of the theory of fields.
+Another model is the real field.
+But it, unlike the rationals, also satisfies the least upper bound principle, which cannot be expressed in the first order theory of fields.
 One point of these notes is that the least upper bound principle is largely irrelevant to high school geometry.